 An asset for any town centre, this library is vibrant and contemporary with a smart, business feel.
-What does it feel like?

 Offering private spaces and public services, a smart, business-like ambience will characterise this library, with enough space for a range of distinct zones, including a kids' zone, quiet study areas, and vibrant meeting spaces.